Ventilators – An Overview within the Covid-19 Context

 In-line filters: Because COVID19 can get aerosolised (airborne) and to protect clinical staff from certain infections, in-line filters between the ventilator unit and the patient (at the end of the endotracheal tube) are included.

 Heat and moisture exchanger: A heat and moisture exchanger are used in-line with the breathing circuit.
 An alarm trip in the case of failure conditions.

 4.2.3 Ventilator Components

-The number of components were kept to a minimum to ensure simplicity and ease of assembly for the end user.
+The number of components was kept to a minimum to ensure simplicity and ease of assembly for the end-user.
 It is made up of the following components.